ericjuo/salmo_trutta_rna_seq/README.md

 ## Analysis outline
 - [x] Remove adapter sequences (Base on FASTQC reports, no adapter contamination was found)
-- [ ] Filter out sequences that did not meet the quality threshold
+- [x] Filter out sequences that did not meet the quality threshold
-- [ ] Remove seuqences less than 30 bp
+- [x] Remove seuqences less than 35 bp
 - [ ] Pool paried reads of the adult tissues and embryo
 - [ ] De novo assemble using Velvet (version 1.2.08) and Oases by kmers
 - [ ] Annotate transcripts using Blastn and Blastx and fish and mammalian nt and protein databases with a cut off e-value < 1E-15.